dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 assert.has_error( f, "depth is required and must be a positive integer, not [unknown]" ) # Busted assertion passes
 ```

-If your value is of the wrong type, convert it before passing it into the `trackXXX()` method, for example:
+If your value is of the wrong type, convert it before passing it into the `track...()` method, for example:

 ```lua
 local level_idx = 42